fansoro/fansoro/storage/pages/index.md

 ---
 title: Welcome
-description: Morfy is a simple and light-weighted Content Management System
+description: Fansoro is a simple and light-weighted Content Management System
 template: index
 ---
-## Morfy is succesfully installed!
+## Fansoro is succesfully installed!
 You can start editing the content and customising your site.

 ### Edit this Page
-To edit this page, simply go to the folder you installed Morfy, and then browse to the `/storage/pages/` folder and open the `index.md` file in your editor.
+To edit this page, simply go to the folder you installed Fansoro, and then browse to the `/storage/pages/` folder and open the `index.md` file in your editor.

 ### Create a New page
-Creating a new page is very simple in Morfy.
+Creating a new page is very simple in Fansoro.

 1. Launch your text editor and paste this sample text: